The burial legend

 Evans argues that the Romans did in fact acquiesce to Jewish customs during peacetime periods, if for nothing else, to deter any unnecessary civic disturbances or revolts.
 Philo not only confirms that Tiberius Caesar, ruling during the time of Jesus, allowed Jews the liberty to adhere to their customs, but records an incident where Tiberius went so far as to angrily castigate Pilate in a written letter for vexing the Jews in regards to their religious laws during an incident that occurred prior to the crucifixion of Jesus.
 Evans also points out instances where government authorities went out of their way to accommodate Jewish customs in order to keep the peace.
 A Jewish victim crucified during peacetime just outside the walls of Jerusalem, he states, "would have been expected, even demanded."

-There has even been archaeological finds that that enhances all this with additional physical evidence.
+There has even been archaeological finds that enhance all this with additional physical evidence.
 Apparently in Israel, in 1968, the skeletal remains of a crucified young man named Yehohanan was accidentally discovered in a ossuary located in a family tomb at Giv'at ha-Mivtar.
 Yehohanan still had a nail driven through his skeletal foot with olive wood residue on the nail.
 Moreover, since the nail was a fluke due to the end being hooked (hitting a knot in the wood) which made it difficult to remove, this indicates that the executioners typically removed the nails from the victims, hence making the odds of this discovery incredible and thus an explanation why such discoveries are rare.
 However, remarkably, there have been three other such findings.

 Scholars estimate a date from 7-70 CE in the case of Yehohanan.
 Evans proposes a date during the late 20 CE, which would have been under the administration of Pilate.
-Since Yehohanan's legs were also broken, this appears to substantiate the gospel of John's unusual account of the Romans breaking the victims legs to hasten death (John 19:31-32).
+Since Yehohanan's legs were also broken, this appears to substantiate the gospel of John's unique account of the Romans breaking the victims legs to hasten death (John 19:31-32).

 The gospels are written ancient works about the death and burial of a first century Jew.
 Again, it's important to keep in mind that we're not concerned about how Greco-Roman citizens were typically punished by other Greco-Roman citizens, but specifically how burials of Jewish citizens were handled by other Jews in Judea during this time, and whether Greco-Roman authorities allowed this sort of liberty.